History of Bill Simmons in Timeline

 The Book of Basketball: The NBA According to The Sports Guy

-November 2009: Column Readership Statistics
+November 2009: Column Readership in November 2009

-Between June and November 2009, Bill Simmons' column averaged 1.4 million pageviews and 460,000 unique visitors a month, according to comScore.
+Between June and November 2009, Bill Simmons' column averaged 1.4 million page views and 460,000 unique visitors a month, according to comScore.

 2009: The B.S.
-Report Downloads
+Report Popularity in 2009

-In 2009, The B.S.
-Report was downloaded more than 25.4 million times.
+In 2009, Bill Simmons' podcast, "The B.S.
+Report", was downloaded more than 25.4 million times.

-2009: Punished by ESPN for Tweets Critical of WEEI
+2009: Punished for Tweets Critical of WEEI

-2009: MIT Sloan Sports Analytics Conference
+2009: Moderator at MIT Sloan Sports Analytics Conference

-Since 2009, Bill Simmons has been a moderator and panelist at the annual MIT Sloan Sports Analytics Conference
+Since 2009, Bill Simmons has been a moderator and panelist at the annual MIT Sloan Sports Analytics Conference.

-May 2010: New Contract with ESPN
+May 2010: New Contract Agreement with ESPN

 2010: Working on Top Secret Editorial Project

-June 8, 2011: Grantland Launched
+June 8, 2011: Grantland Launches

-2012: Joined NBA Countdown
+2012: Joins NBA Countdown

 Starting in the 2012-2013 NBA season, Bill Simmons joined the NBA Countdown pregame show as a panelist/contributor during ESPN/ABC's coverage of the NBA.

-March 2013: Suspension from Twitter for Criticizing First Take
+March 2013: Suspended from Twitter Again

-In March 2013, ESPN suspended Bill Simmons from Twitter after he posted tweets critical of ESPN's First Take.
+In March 2013, ESPN again suspended Bill Simmons from Twitter after he posted tweets critical of ESPN's First Take.

-October 21, 2014: The Grantland Basketball Hour Debut
+October 21, 2014: Debut of The Grantland Basketball Hour

-2014: Left NBA Countdown
+2014: Leaves NBA Countdown

-May 8, 2015: ESPN Contract Non-Renewal Announced
+May 8, 2015: ESPN Announces Contract Non-Renewal

 On May 8, 2015, ESPN announced that Bill Simmons' contract, which was due to expire in September 2015, would not be renewed.

-July 22, 2015: Signed Multi-Platform Deal with HBO
+July 22, 2015: Signs Multi-Platform Deal with HBO

 On July 22, 2015, Bill Simmons announced he had signed a new multi-platform deal with HBO starting in October 2015.

-September 2015: ESPN Contract Expiration
+September 2015: End of ESPN Contract

 Bill Simmons' contract with ESPN expired in September 2015 and was not renewed.

-October 2015: Started Deal with HBO
+October 2015: Starts HBO deal

 October 30, 2015: ESPN Shuts Down Grantland